 Additionally, Sheriff Farmer has served as Chairman on the Board for the Florida Sheriff's Youth Ranches 2012-2013, Member of the Board 2009-2010 and is currently serving on the Board of Directors.

 Sheriff Farmer is as much a family man as he is lawman.
 Sheriff Farmer is married to the former Linda Louise Jay, and together, they have celebrated more than 43 years of marriage.
 Mrs. Farmer is a retired teacher, having retired from Sumter District Schools after more than 38 years of service.
 The Farmers have three children: Billy, a Southeast Regional Manager for an agricultural firm; Stephen, a Lieutenant with the Florida Fish and Wildlife Conservation Commission; and Kristen, who serves with the Federal Bureau of Prisons.

-Prior to joining the Sumter County Sheriff's Office, Captain Haworth began his law enforcement career at Stetson University.
+Prior to joining the Sumter County Sheriff's Office, Chief Haworth began his law enforcement career at Stetson University.
 After completing the Law Enforcement Academy, he joined the Deland Police Department in 1991, then moved on to the Marion County Sheriff's Office in 1994.
 He served on the S.W.A.T.
 Team, FTO Shift and the Homicide Unit within the Marion County Sheriff's Office Criminal Investigation Bureau.

-Outside of his law enforcement career, Captain Haworth has owned and operated two document storage companies and a donut shop.
+Outside of his law enforcement career, Chief Haworth has owned and operated two document storage companies and a donut shop.
 He holds a Bachelor of Business Administration Degree from Stetson University and a Master of Science in Criminal Justice Degree from the University of Central Florida.